hekate-io/hekate/README.md

 ## Release notes

-### v.2.0.0 (almost ready)
+### v.2.0.0 (2-Jan-2018)

  New features and improvements:

- - Remote Procedure Call (RPC) service for Java objects
+ - Remote Procedure Call (RPC) service for Java objects.
  - Added 'deferredJoin' property to Spring bootstrap in order to control the timing of joining the cluster.
- - Moved load balancing APIs to the `io.hekate.messaging.loadbalance` package
+ - Moved load balancing APIs to the `io.hekate.messaging.loadbalance` package.
- - Moved Netty-based implementation of networking APIs to public packages
+ - Moved Netty-based implementation of networking APIs to public packages.
- - Merged Kryo and FST codecs into the `hekate-core` module (dropped `hekate-kryo` and `hekate-fst` modules)
+ - Merged Kryo and FST codecs into the `hekate-core` module (dropped `hekate-kryo` and `hekate-fst` modules).
- - Dropped Task Service (replaced by the RPC service)
+ - Dropped Task Service (replaced by the RPC service).

  Dependency upgrades:

  - Upgraded to Netty 4.1.19.Final.
- - Upgraded to Spring Framework 4.3.13.RELEASE
+ - Upgraded to Spring Framework 4.3.13.RELEASE.
- - Upgraded to Spring Boot 1.5.9.RELEASE
+ - Upgraded to Spring Boot 1.5.9.RELEASE.
- - Upgraded to AWS SDK 1.11.213
+ - Upgraded to AWS SDK 1.11.213.
- - Upgraded to FST 2.52
+ - Upgraded to FST 2.52.
- - Upgraded to InfluxDB-Java 2.7
+ - Upgraded to InfluxDB-Java 2.7.

 ### v.1.0.2 (23-Sep-2017)